 The Company sponsors the Asbury Automotive Retirement Savings Plan (the "Retirement Savings Plan"), a 401(k) plan, for eligible employees.
 Employees electing to participate in the Retirement Savings Plan may contribute up to 75% of their annual eligible compensation.
-IRS rules limited total participant contributions during 2022 to \$20,500, or \$27,000 if age 50 or more.
+IRS rules limited total participant contributions during 2023 to \$22,500, or \$30,000 if age 50 or more.
 After one year of employment, we match 50% of employees' contributions up to 6% of their eligible compensation.
 Employer contributions vest on a graded basis over 4 years after the date of hire.
-The Company's match was suspended during part of 2020 as a result of the economic uncertainty associated with the COVID-19 pandemic.
-The Company's expense related to employer matching contributions totaled \$18.0 million, \$5.3 million, and \$2.5 million for the years ended December 31, 2022, 2021, and 2020, respectively.
+The Company's expense related to employer matching contributions totaled \$16.0 million, \$18.0 million, and \$5.3 million for the years ended December 31, 2023, 2022, and 2021, respectively.